-The charter school cap is the statutory limit on the number of charter schools that can open in New York State, which currently stands at 460 with a smaller sub-cap for New York City.
+The charter cap is the statutory limit on the number of charter schools that can open in New York State, which currently stands at 460 with a smaller sub-cap for New York City.
 Under the current cap, the state’s two existing authorizers, the New York State Board of Regents (Regents) and the SUNY Board of Trustees (SUNY Trustees), may issue charters so long as the total number does not exceed the sub-cap established for NYC or the statewide cap.*

 How Many Charters Are Available for New York City?

 None.
 Currently there are no charters available to be issued in NYC.
-Under legislation passed in the 2015 state legislative session, the charter school sub-cap for New York City increased to a maximum of 50 new charters, of which 0 remain.
+Under legislation passed in the 2015 state legislative session, the charter sub-cap for New York City increased to a maximum of 50 new charters, of which 0 remain.

 Is There a Demand for More Charter Schools in NYC?

 There is Precedent for “Reviving” Charters

 NYC Mayor Eric Adams has expressed support for a previous proposal to reissue surrendered, revoked, or terminated charters in perpetuity.
-This approach maintains NY’s cap on charters, but provides incentive for low performing charters to be closed and replaced by new, high quality charter schools.
+This approach maintains New York’s cap on charters, but provides incentive for low performing charter schools to be closed and replaced by new, high quality charter schools.